 This course is an overview of concepts and issues related to healthcare supervision, management and leadership.
 Through the examination of management and leadership topics, the student will explore the skills and knowledge needed to be successful in a diverse healthcare environment in a variety of situations.
 Topics include the role of the supervisor or manager, the functions of management, delegation, time management, the hiring process, motivating, developing and mentoring staff, performance appraisal, communication, managing change, budgeting and teamwork.
 Students will also learn various employment laws and regulations.
+(3 credits)

 This course meets certain CAHIIM competencies for HIM Majors.